Daily Archives: November 13, 2007

 I don’t see the same magnitude problem in the blogosphere at all.
 I see a lot critical analysis and a good dose of solid technical competence.
 I see mistakes, too — and some chest-thumping from time to time by blogs that everybody knows are company organs — but the information sure is refreshing and a lot more useful compared to the homogenized pap that comes out of the analysts firms.

-This was one of the best explanations of why the doctor is a blogger and not an analyst that he’s ever seen!
-About the only thing I’d add is that in order to truly be an analyst, you have to be able to do the job you’re ultimately analyzing.
+This was one of the best explanations of why the doctor was a blogger and not an analyst that he’s ever seen!
+About the only thing he’d add is that in order to truly be an analyst, you have to be able to do the job you’re ultimately analyzing.
 It’s the only path to true understanding.
 Analyzing a software vendor, then you should be capable of actually writing software.
 After all, how can you analyze something without truly understanding it.
 And how can you truly understand it if you couldn’t do it?

 I’m not saying you need to be a master programmer to be able to analyze a software product, but you should know the basics of how software works, how it is built, what good architectures, standards, and protocols are, and why.
 Being able to turn on your computer, boot windows, log-in, fire up Excel, and write a macro just doesn’t cut it.
 On the other hand, if you could build an excel-like spreadsheet tool in a reasonably modern computing language, then that’s what I’m talking about!
 I’m not saying you have to know the language it was written in, but just understand what modern languages and development paradigms allow you to do.
 (For instance, if you know C++, then you have a reasonable understanding of OO and what people are doing with Java, Ruby, etc.) Otherwise, how do you know if what a certain program does truly is hard and difficult to duplicate, or if you’re being sold the snake oil of the week?